 15:56 We need eight hours of sleep a night.
 That's an average.
 Some people need more.
 Some people need less.
 And what you need to do is listen to your body.
 Do you need that much or do you need more?
 Simple as that.

-16:55 Okay.
-So for the last part, the last few minutes, what I want to do is change gears and talk about some really new, breaking areas of neuroscience, which is the association between mental health, mental illness and sleep disruption.
+16:55 OK.
+So for the last few minutes, what I want to do is change gears and talk about some really new, breaking areas of neuroscience, which is the association between mental health, mental illness and sleep disruption.
 We've known for 130 years that in severe mental illness, there is always, always sleep disruption, but it's been largely ignored.
-In the 1970s, when people started to think about this again, they said, "Yes, well, of course you have sleep disruption in schizophrenia because they're on anti-psychotics.
-It's the anti-psychotics causing the sleep problems," ignoring the fact that for a hundred years previously, sleep disruption had been reported before anti-psychotics.
+In the 1970s, when people started to think about this again, they said, "Yes, well, of course you have sleep disruption in schizophrenia, because they're on antipsychotics.
+It's the antipsychotics causing the sleep problems," ignoring the fact that for a hundred years previously, sleep disruption had been reported before antipsychotics.

 17:36 So what's going on?
-Several groups are studying conditions like depression, schizophrenia and bipolar, and what's going on in terms of sleep disruption.
+Several groups are studying conditions like depression, schizophrenia and bipolar and what's going on in terms of sleep disruption.
 We have a big study which we published last year on schizophrenia, and the data were quite extraordinary.
 In those individuals with schizophrenia, much of the time, they were awake during the night phase and then they were asleep during the day.
-Other groups showed no 24-hour patterns whatsoever.
-Their sleep was absolutely smashed.
+Other groups showed no 24-hour patterns whatsoever -- their sleep was absolutely smashed.
 And some had no ability to regulate their sleep by the light-dark cycle.
-They were getting up later and later and later each night.
+They were getting up later and later and later and later each night.
 It was smashed.

 21:26 Jim Butcher, the fantasy writer, said, "Sleep is God.
 Go worship."
 And I can only recommend that you do the same.